CountCrypt: Quantum Cryptography between QCMA and PP: OWPuzz Constructions

 \subsection{2 Round QKD Implies State Puzzles}

-\begin{definition}[State Puzzles \cite{cryptoeprint:2024/1490}] A state puzzle is defined by a uniform QPT algorithm $\Samp(1^\secpa)$ which outputs a classical-quantum state $(s,\ket{\psi_s})$ such that given $s$, it is quantum computationally infeasible to output $\rho$ which overlaps notably with $\ket{\psi_s}$.
+\begin{definition}[State Puzzles~\cite{STOC:KhuTom25}] A state puzzle is defined by a uniform QPT algorithm $\Samp(1^\secpa)$ which outputs a pair $(s,\ket{\psi_s})$ of a bit string $s$ and a quantum state $\ket{\psi_s}$ such that given $s$, it is quantum computationally infeasible to output $\rho$ which overlaps notably with $\ket{\psi_s}$.
 Formally, we define $\sigma_{\secpa}$ to be the mixed state corresponding to the output of $\Samp(1^\secpa)$.
 For a non-uniform QPT $\A$, we define $\sigma_{\secpa}^\A$ to be the mixed state corresponding to the following process

 We say that $\Samp$ is a state puzzle if for all QPT $\A$,

 \end{definition}